LLNL Externship

 Georgetown & Lawrence Livermore National Lab

 Spend your summer with an immersive research opportunity at Lawrence Livermore National Laboratory (LLNL) in Northern California!
-This program is open to all Georgetown students interested in conducting hands-on research at one of the nation’s premier applied science laboratories, part of the National Nuclear Security Administration within the Department of Energy (DOE).
+This program is open to Georgetown students interested in conducting hands-on research at one of the nation’s premier applied science laboratories, part of the National Nuclear Security Administration within the Department of Energy (DOE).

 Overview

-Students were paired with an LLNL mentor to further develop a summer research project that fits their interests as well as the interests of the lab where they are placed.
+This program is designed to enhance ties to the National Labs and foster collaborative research among DOE researchers and Georgetown students and faculty.
+Students are paired with an LLNL mentor to further develop a summer research project that fits their interests as well as the interests of the lab where they are placed.

-Area of Study
+Areas of Study

 Carbon cycling and climate change